What is Weston Power Choice?

 How will I benefit from Weston Power Choice?

-With Weston Power Choice, the Town will use the bulk buying power of the community to provide you with new electricity choices that will give you greater control over the environmental characteristics and price of your electricity supply.
+With Weston Power Choice, the Town will use the bulk buying power of the community to provide you with new electricity choices that will give you greater control over your electricity supply.

 - Cleaner electricity – Weston Power Choice participants will automatically receive more renewable electricity than is required by state law.
 (The standard amount is still to be determined, depending in part on electricity prices at the time the Town enters into a contract with an electricity supplier).
 Or you can choose to opt up to 100% renewable electricity or opt down to receive no additional renewable electricity but retain the program benefits of price stability and consumer protections.